Monastery Notes

 - Mindfulness In Plain English

-As some variant of curing that chase, I’ve had more than one friend recommend time in a ten-day Goenke Vipassana retreat or quote Sam Harris’s podcast by heart.
+As some variant of curing my hedonic treadmill, I’ve had more than one friend recommend time in a ten-day Goenke Vipassana retreat or quote Sam Harris’s podcast by heart.
 I too have been hopeful, inspired by the Thich Nhat Hanh quote about washing the dishes.
-I imagined myself joining the enlightened club, sitting peacefully for days on end and finding all the answers.1
+I imagined myself joining the enlightened club, sitting peacefully for days on end and finding all the answers.

 Still, trope or not, there are few times where you can even try to stop running on that treadmill.
 This was one of mine.